protobeard/madagascar_vanilla/README.md

 This will occur when any mod which adds custom content that has been persisted is removed: foods in food policies, apparel/weapons in apparel policies, drugs in drug policies, books in reading policies, custom storytellers, custom factions, etc.

+* Pretty much non-existant localization support

 ## Great Minds Think Alike

 * [New Game Plus][new_game_plus]
 * [Export Agency][export_agency]

-## How to Install

-* Unzip the contents and place them in your RimWorld/Mods folder.
-* Activate the mod in the mod menu in the game.

 ## Compatibity

 * Can be added and removed to existing saves.
-* Not extensively tested, but this should be compatible with most other mods.
+* Not extensively tested.
+Likely compatible with most content mods; likely incompatible with most "tweak" mods.
+As I use several of those mods myself, I am planning to add better compatibility support.

 ## License